TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Public-Key-Pins ❌</summary>
-The HTTP `Public-Key-Pins` response header is used to associate a specific cryptographic public key with a certain web server to decrease the risk of MITM attacks with forged certificates.
+The HTTP <code>Public-Key-Pins</code> response header is used to associate a specific cryptographic public key with a certain web server to decrease the risk of MITM attacks with forged certificates.

 ### Recommendation
 This header is deprecated.
 Use `Expect-CT` instead.